List of national capital city name etymologies: S

 Toledo (1479 – May 1561): It was first written as Toletum in the work of Roman historian Livy, where Tollitum/Toletum would originate, which would become Tollitu, Tollito, Tollet, Tolledo and finally Toledo.
 Its meaning would be "up, up."
 Martin Gallego contains the version of "double turns or bend of the river that encircles".
 The writer of the twelfth century, Ab-Din Abu al – Ayyubid, says طليطلة Tulaytulah means "happy", without giving an explanation.

-Valladolid (1600–1604): One suggestion for the origin of Valladolid's name comes from its apparent similarity with "BaladulWalid" (in Arabic بلد الوليد) meaning The City of Walid in memory of one of the Ummayad dynasty's greatest caliphs in Damascus; but no good reason has been given as to why the Moors should have given such a grand title to what was then a remote village on the much contested frontier of their empire.
+Valladolid (1600–1604): One suggestion for the origin of Valladolid's name comes from its apparent similarity with "BaladulWalid" (in Arabic بلد الوليد) meaning The City of Walid, in memory of one of the Umayyad dynasty's greatest caliphs in Damascus; but no good reason has been given as to why the Moors should have given such a grand title to what was then a remote village on the much contested frontier of their empire.
 A more likely suggestion is a conjunction of the Latin vallis, "Valley", and Celtic tolitum, "place of confluence of waters".
 Ruins of a Roman settlement have been found in the area and the area was occupied by Celtic tribes when it was conquered by the Romans.
 Another suggestion is valla ("fence" in Spanish) "de" (of) Olid (Spanish family name).

 It is also popularly called Pucela, a nickname whose origin is not clear, but probably refers to a few knights who accompanied Joan of Arc.
 Another theory tells that it was called Pucela because Pozzolana cement was sold there, the only city in Spain that did.

 Valencia (November 1936 – October 1937): The original Latin name of the city was Valentia (/la-x-classic/), meaning "strength", "valour", the city being named for the Roman practice of recognizing the valour of former Roman soldiers after a war.
 The Roman historian Titus Livius (Livy) explains that the founding of Valentia in the 2nd century BC was due to the settling of the Roman soldiers who fought against local Iberian rebel Viriatus.